A combinatorial approach to small ball inequalities for sums and differences: Applications

-Let $G$ be a topological abelian group and let $F\subseteq G$ be a measurable subset.
+Let $G$ be an abelian topological group and let $F\subseteq G$ be a measurable subset.
 For a random variable $X$ taking values in $G$, the generalized L\'evy's concentration function $Q(X, F)$ is defined to be

-The main study of concentration function is devoted to the sum of independent random variables in Banach spaces with $F$ taken to be normed balls, see \cite{HT73:book, Kan76:1, MR80}.
-In the i.i.d. case, Theorem \ref{thm:sum-diff} can provide us a symmetrization technique to treat different sets and also general groups where no norm may exist.
+The main study of concentration functions is devoted to the sum of independent random variables in Banach spaces with $F$ taken to be norm balls (see, e.g., \cite{HT73:book, Kan76, MR80}).
+In the i.i.d. case, Theorem~\ref{thm:sum-diff} provides a symmetrization technique to treat different sets and also general groups where no norm may exist.

-For a random variable $X$, we use $\widetilde{X}$ to denote the symmetrized random variable $X-Y$, where $Y$ is an independent copy of $X$.
+For a random variable $X$, we denote by $\widetilde{X}$ the symmetrized random variable $X-Y$, where $Y$ is an independent copy of $X$.

-\begin{thm} Let $G$ be an topological abelian group, and let $K$ be a symmetric measurable subset of $G$ such that the interior of $K$ contains the identity of $G$.
+\begin{thm} Let $G$ be an abelian topological group, and let $K$ be a symmetric measurable subset of $G$ such that the interior of $K$ contains the identity of $G$.
 For any independent (not necessarily identical) random variables $X_1, \cdots, X_n$ taking values in $G$, and any measurable subset $F$ of $G$, we have

 If $X_1, \cdots, X_n$ also have identical distribution, then we have

 \end{thm}

 \begin{proof} By the definition of generalized L\'evy's concentration function \eqref{eq:con-def}, for any $0<\epsilon<1$, there exists $x\in G$ such that